 Additionally, given the rise in bias- and hate-related incidents across the country and in NYC he vowed to establish a Hate Crimes Task Force.
 “Trans women of color are dying almost every day,” he said.

 On the campaign trail, O’Donnell maintained his path to victory would have been one blazed “by standing up to bigotry and fighting injustice.”
 He repeatedly stressed in his campaign literature and in his Metrosource interview, “When I get angry, I fight back.”

 “I come from a loudmouth family,” he said.
 When asked about his relationship with his similarly voluble sister, he professes seniority.
 “I’m oldest, so I have the face first.
 I don’t look like her.
 She looks like me.”

-Visit O’Donnell’s campaign website for more information, and don’t forget to vote on Tuesday, February 26.
+Visit O’Donnell’s campaign website for more information.

 Interested in gay candidates for public office?
 Meet one who’s planning to run for the highest office in the land.

 Want Metrosource LGBTQ content notifications?
 Sign up for MetroEspresso.